Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes

-Figure~\ref{fig:teaser} illustrates the limitations of these approaches on a visual question answering example.
-Given the question \emph{``In which city can I find this monument?''}, an LVLM may generate several answers that all refer to Paris (e.g., \emph{``The figure shows the Eiffel Tower in Paris.''} and \emph{``The Eiffel Tower is depicted in this image.''}).
-Token-based scores may assign different uncertainties to these phrases due to lexical and syntactic differences, even though they are semantically equivalent~\cite{aichberger2024rethinking}.
-Semantic uncertainty methods aim to address this by comparing multiple sampled responses in a semantic space, using external models such as Natural Language Inference (NLI) systems, instruction-tuned LLMs, or sentence encoders, and by grouping responses into semantic clusters to estimate how often the model ``changes its mind'' about the answer~\cite{farquhar2024detecting, kuhnsemantic}.
-When the model instead produces conflicting answers (e.g., Paris, Las Vegas, Tokyo), semantic uncertainty should be high.
+Semantic uncertainty methods aim to address this by estimating uncertainty score through the comparison of multiple sampled responses in a semantic space~\cite{farquhar2024detecting}.
+This is typically done using embeddings derived from the hidden states of LVLMs~\cite{chen2024,binkowski2025, lee2025, janiak2025} or from external models such as Natural Language Inference (NLI) systems~\cite{farquhar2024detecting, nikitin2024kernel, ji2025}, instruction-tuned LLMs~\cite{farquhar2024detecting, nikitin2024kernel, ji2025}, or sentence encoders~\cite{grewal2024improving, abdaljalil2025}.
+When the model produces conflicting answers (e.g., \textit{Paris}, \textit{Las Vegas}, \textit{Tokyo}), semantic uncertainty should be high.